Everything I wish someone had told me when I changed my relationship with alcohol

 If you take alcohol away, you feel like you’re missing something.
 If you replace alcohol with a better body, mind, and life then you won’t ever look back.

-For me, I started sleeping better, my mind was clearer, my memory became stronger and my anxiety disappeared.
+For me, after changing my relationship with alcohol, I started sleeping better, my mind was clearer, my memory became stronger and my anxiety disappeared.
 I believe it was the best decision I’ve ever taken.

 You have to make a decision to quit alcohol.
 You need to come to the realisation that it is bad for you, causing long-term damage and that you would rather be without it.
 No-one else can make this decision for you.